Pethalyse/Mangas-Legends/README.md

 * More characters
 * Lobby system
 * Refactoring code
-* Syncr the champion's stats of player ?
+* Syncr the champion's stats of players ?
 * Game timer from the start to the end of the game
 * All killed of each team
 * Champ select system